 Leaf sang for eight seasons as a member of the Oregon Bach Festival Chorus in Eugene, as well as other professional ensembles including Conspirare-Company of Voices in Austin, Texas, True Concord in Arizona, and the Carnegie Hall Festival Chorus in New York City.

 Chorus Master for North Carolina Opera from 2008-2012, Leaf’s stage credits as a conductor, singer, and orchestra member include productions of La Cenerentola, Rigoletto, Tosca, Faust, Carmen, Il Trovatore, Gianni Schicchi, Suor Angelica, Le Nozze di Figaro, A Little Night Music, and A Chorus Line, among others.
 His research on Swedish choral music has earned several publications, including in a feature article in Choral Journal, the primary publication of the American Choral Directors Association.
 From 2013-2017, he served as Editor of The Carolina Caroler, the newsletter of the North Carolina American Choral Directors Association.

-Dr. Leaf earned a Bachelor of Music Education degree from Valparaiso University (Indiana) and Master of Music and Doctor of Musical Arts degrees in choral conducting from the Butler School of Music at The University of Texas at Austin.
-A recipient of UT’s Bruton Graduate Fellowship, his research on Swedish choral music has earned several publications, including in a feature article in Choral Journal, the primary publication of the American Choral Directors Association.
+Dr. Leaf earned a Bachelor of Music Education degree from Valparaiso University and M.M. and D.M.A. degrees in choral conducting from the University of Texas at Austin.